2lestienne/2lestienne.github.io/index.md

 I am an Economist in the Macroprudential Policy and Financial Stability Division at the Banque de France and hold a PhD in Economics from Paris 1 Panthéon-Sorbonne.
 My work focuses on the intersection of <strong>climate risks, macro-financial stability, and data-intensive modelling</strong>.

-I develop empirical tools to quantify the exposure of firms, banks, and economic systems to environmental shocks, using high-resolution physical risk data, geospatial information, and granular balance-sheet microdata.
+I develop empirical tools to quantify the exposure of real estate, firms and the financial system to environmental shocks, using high-resolution physical risk data, geospatial information, and granular balance-sheet microdata.
 My research is applied, policy-relevant, and aims to inform regulators and investors about emerging climate vulnerabilities.

 ---